apache/apex-core/operator_development.md

 ``` java
 private transient String[] stopWords;
 ```
--   _globalCounts_ - A Map which stores the counts for all the words encountered so far.
-Note that this variable is non transient, which means that this variable is saved as part of the checkpointing state and can be recovered in event of a crash.
+-   _globalCounts_ - A Map which stores the counts of all the words encountered so far.
+Note that this variable is non transient, which means that this variable is saved as part of the check point and can be recovered in event of a crash.
 ``` java
 private Map<String, Long> globalCounts;
 ```
--   _updatedCounts_ - A map which stores the counts for only the most recent tuple(s).
-Whether to store the most recent or the recent window worth of tuples will be determined by the configuration parameter sendPerTuple.
+-   _updatedCounts_ - A Map which stores the counts for only the most recent tuple(s). sendPerTuple configuration determines whether to store the most recent or the recent window worth of tuples.
 ``` java
 private transient Map<String, Long> updatedCounts;
 ```